How do I find the best car insurance?

 For more information about individual policies read our car insurance reviews or click on the links in the table.

 Members can log in to see the results of our analysis.
-If you’re not already a member, you can sign up to a two-month trial for Which?
+If you’re not already a member, you can sign up to a one month trial for Which?
 Money for just £1 to access this review and enjoy the benefits of a Which? membership.

-The customer score is based on a survey of 6,074 general public respondents and are worked out using a combination of overall satisfaction and likelihood of recommending the provider to a friend.
+The customer score is based on a survey of 4,739 general public respondents and are worked out using a combination of overall satisfaction and likelihood of recommending the provider.
 If two or more brands show the same overall score, they are ranked to the next decimal place.
 Providers must receive a minimum sample size of 30 to be included.

-We carry this analysis out every six months.
-The next update is in July 2018.
+We carry this analysis out every 12 months.
+The next update will be in January 2020.

 Total score is made up of 50% of the customer score, and 50% of the car insurance policy score.